liangblairshi/Engineering-Challenge/README.md

 # Engineering-Challenge

-It might be easier to pull all files first and put them under the same directory before to start.
+It might be easier to pull/download all files first and put them under the same directory before to start.
 If you want to take a look at the result first, feel free to jump to Part 4 for Visualization directly.

 ## 1) Extract